Lemenyeux/TE_quantification/stellarscope_protocol.md

             yesCellBarcodes          22909
                     yesUMIs        6957895
 ```

+> - nNinBarcode: number of reads with more than 2 Ns in cell barcode (CB)
+> - nUMIhomopolymer: number of reads with homopolymer in CB
+> - nTooMany: not used at the moment
+> - nNoMatch: number of reads with CBs that do not match whitelist even with one mismatch
+> - All of the above reads are discarded from Solo output.
+Remaining reads are checked for overlap with features (e.g. genes):
+> - nUnmapped: number of reads unmapped to the genome
+> - nNoFeature: number of reads that map to the genome but do not belong to a feature
+> - nAmbigFeature: number of reads that belong to more than one feature
+> - nAmbigFeatureMultimap: number of reads that belong to more than one feature and are also multimapping to the genome (this is a subset of the nAmbigFeature)
+> - nTooMany: number of reads with ambiguous CB (i.e. CB matches whitelist with one mismatch but with posterior probability <0.95)
+> - nNoExactMatch: number of reads with CB that matches a whitelist barcode with 1 mis-match, but this whitelist barcode does not get any other reads with exact matches of CB
+> - nCellBarcodes: number of distinct CBs detected
+> - nUMIs: number of distinct UMIs detected

 #### row file: features.tsv, barcodes.tsv, matrix.mtx - 60649 features with 6794880 cell barcodes
 **`head results/star_alignment/Solo.out/Gene/raw/features.tsv`**